-Queensland Department of Main Roads worked
+Queensland Department of Main Roads was called upon to work

 on the preliminary design for the upgrade of 12 kilometres of the Kennedy